hhphu/hhphu-cloud/AWS/aws-cloud-resume-challenge/configure-dns-route53.md

 Once the two records are defined, I can go ahead and **Create records**

 Wait for a few minutes for the records to propagate.

+Now entering `hhphu.click` should take us to the website.
+Entering `www.hhphu.click` should be redirected to `hhphu.click`.